 Let’s see the changelog, features, improvements, and issues with this update for both new and existing users.
-Later also refer to the tutorial on how to download Windows 11 22000.71 build update on PC.
+Later also refer to the tutorial on Windows 11 ISO setup with 22000.71 build update on PC.

 New improvements with beautiful acrylic design in the context menu look stunning.
 The acrylic design adjusts as per the background to match the native environment.
 Earlier context menu use to white or black as per the color scheme but along with the modern rounded corners of Windows 11, it will also vary according to the background.
 You can check out the desktop context menu by right-clicking on the desktop.

 Microsoft added a new entertainment widget to What to watch next movie or series from Microsoft Store.
 Microsoft wants to boost an entertainment section in the store and what could be easier than Widget.
 It will also improve the Widget section with really good and attractive movies pictures.
 Of course, it can be removed or moved to your desired position.
 As of now, the movies widget is live for the US, UK, Australia, Canada, France, and Japan.

 Faster sync to the Calendar, To-do list, and Outlook mail widgets.
 All the added widgets are immediately visible on the board.
 It doesn’t take longer to load the data of widgets.
 Dark and light modes are also adapted by some widgets at a time.